Skip to main content

 2. Managed profile mode (default)

-• ephemeral by default
+• temporary (ephemeral) by default

 • persistent when persistProfile: true